okikio/sharedworker/README.md

 ```bash
 npm run typedoc && npm run preview
 ```

+> _**Note**: this project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commits, so, please format your commits using the rules it sets out._

 ## Licence
 See the [LICENSE](./LICENSE) file for license rights and limitations (MIT).